srijan-paul/srijan-paul.github.io/injuly.in/src/blog/fourier-series.md

       </div>
 </div>

-Clearly, our approximation improves as we take more terms from the series.
+Clearly, our approximation improves as we take more terms.
 The Fourier series can be proven to [converge](https://en.wikipedia.org/wiki/Convergent_series).
 This means that if we take an infinite number of terms from the series, we can get the _exact_ value of \\(f(x)\\) for any \\(x\\).

 Of course, it is not possible to add up infinite terms in computers.
-Instead, we decide upon a fixed number of terms that approximate our function well enough for most practical purposes.
+Instead we decide upon a fixed number of terms that approximate our function well enough for most practical purposes.

 Whenever I say "Fourier series of a function", I mean a series of simple periodic functions that can be added at any given input to approximate the output of the original function at the same input.
 For the remainder of this post our goal with Fourier series is to **approximate periodic functions with sums of simpler sine/cosine functions**.